ilg-physics-ucsb/physics3L-manual/dashboard/lab0.md

-:::::: Activity (calibration-check| Testing your phone's calibration) We will now make a magnetometer measurement by putting the magnet somewhere around your phone.
+::::::Activity (calibration-check| Testing your phone's calibration) We will now make a magnetometer measurement by putting the magnet somewhere around your phone.
 Make sure the absolute field strength is 100 µT or more.
 Then you can rotate the phone about every axis while measuring, and if your phone applies a calibration to the reading, at some point the readings will suddenly drop (usually to around 50 µT, sometimes less).

 During calibration, the magnetometer uses the Earth's magnetic field in conjunction with its gyroscope to determine the relative orientation of its sensors.
 Since the $x$, $y$ and $z$ directions are mutually orthogonal, it analyzes how rotation along each of these axes affects the sensor measurement, to determine how these axes are aligned relative to the device.